 How are you feeling today?

-Clickon the Feelings Wheel
+Click and turn the Feelings Wheel

-and explore your emotions
+to explore your emotions

 Take a moment to connect with yourself and find calm by exploring the Feelings Wheel, also known as the Emotion Wheel.